junxit/us-congress-bills-116/bill.md

 - **(c)** *Dodd-Frank Wall Street Reform and Consumer Protection Act* The Dodd-Frank Wall Street Reform and Consumer Protection Act (12 U.S.C.
 5301 et seq.) is amended by striking “Chairman of the Board” each place such term appears and inserting “Chair of the Board”.
 - **(d)** *Emergency Economic Stabilization Act of 2008* The Emergency Economic Stabilization Act of 2008 (12 U.S.C.
 5201 et seq.) is amended by striking “Chairman of the Board” each place such term appears and inserting “Chair of the Board”.
 - **(e)** *Emergency Loan Guarantee Act* Section 2 of the Emergency Loan Guarantee Act (15 U.S.C.
 1841) is amended by striking “Chairman of the Board of Governors” and inserting “Chair of the Board of Governors”.
-- **(f)** *Emergency Steel Loan Guarantee and Emergency Oil and Gas Act of 1999* The Emergency Steel Loan Guarantee and Emergency Oil and Gas Act of 1999 (15 U.S.C.
+- **(f)** *Emergency Steel Loan Guarantee and Emergency Oil and Gas Guaranteed Loan Act of 1999* The Emergency Steel Loan Guarantee and Emergency Oil and Gas Guaranteed Loan Act of 1999 (15 U.S.C.
 1841 note) is amended—
   - **(1)** in section 101(e)(2)—
     - **(A)** by striking “Chairman of the Board of Governors” and inserting “Chair of the Board of Governors”; and
     - **(B)** by striking “Chairman,” and inserting “Chair,”; and